SUI-Components/frontend-pre-commit-rules/README.md

 @import "bar";
 ```

-### EditorConfig
+### Indentation

+Default basic indentation is set to the followind value:

+- Indentation 2 spaces.

+##### Use Editorconfig instead

-Editorconfig ensures a consistent coding style no matter what editor or IDE you use.
-Consists of a hidden file named `.editorconfig` and a plugin that needs to be installed in your code editor
+In the other hand, automatic **indentation** can be performed by Editorconfig to ensure a consistent coding style no matter what editor or IDE you use.
+Consists of a hidden file named `.editorconfig` and a plugin that needs to be installed in your code editor.

 Also helps Github diffing tool to avoid incorrect file changes.
-The presets included here are:
+The presets included in Editorconfig are:

 - `[*]` - Applies the following rules to **all characters in files**.
 - `indent_style = space` - Use *soft tabs* for indentation.